-Back then, we could not even imagine the extent in which the flames of the explosion would spread and inflame our country.
-The fire initiated by the AMIA Case burned in the heart of the Argentinian society, until it was extinguished by the manipulation of several political groups that substituted it social significance by a series of scandals.
-However, for the victims, the injuries caused by the attack, still burn open, unable to heal because of the incapacity to find justice.
-Even today, several civil society groups struggle to find a closure to one of the most stirring and long-lasting injustices in Argentina's democratic history.
-This article seeks to recover the different aspects of this struggle.
+AMIA Case burned in the hearts of the Argentine society until extinguished by the manipulation of several political groups that buried its social significance in a series of scandals.
+However, for the victims, their injuries remain open-unable to heal because the failure to obtain justice burns still.
+Even today, twenty-five years later, Argentinians do not know precisely what happened on July 18th.
+Several civil society groups struggle to attain closure to one of the most stirring and long-lasting injustices in Argentina's democratic history.
+This article seeks to uncover the multiplicity of this struggle.

-As of this day Argentinians don't know what happened.
-And that precisely runs at center of the divisive effects that surround the AMIA Case.
-We write this article as members of the Centro de Estudios Legales y Sociales (CELS), the human rights organization that represent the victims.
-As such, we do not intend here to advocate for a particular version of the facts; rather, we are interested in describing the claims that the victims have made in order to demand accountability of the authorities in charge of discovering the truth.
-This does not mean that we pretend some standard of neutrality; this would be impossible.
-However, we believe this article presents a more complex account of the case, its evolution, and most importantly, an accurate description of the struggle for justice, from the perspective of the survivors and the victim's families.
+We write this article as members of the Centro de Estudios Legales y Sociales (CELS), the human rights organization that represents the victims.
+As such, we do not intend to advocate for a particular version of the facts here.
+Rather, we are interested in describing the claims that the victims have made in order to demand accountability of the authorities in charge of discovering the truth.
+This does not mean that we pretend to have some standard of neutrality; this would be impossible.
+However, we believe this article presents a more complex account of the case, its evolution and, most importantly, an accurate description of the struggle for justice from the perspective of the survivors and the victims' families.

-In this sense, we envision this essay as a contribution to the debate of the AMIA case and as the foundation of a future research agenda that would aim to analyze, systematize and conceptualize the significance and implications of this process - in its vast complexity -.
-This future exploration would be a relevant contribution to the democratic life of our nation and to the advocacy work that CELS has been undertaking since its creation.
-Nevertheless, this research would require that CELS devotes adequate time and resources to work through our files, undertake a collective reflection with the relatives of the victims, other organizations and officials involved in this struggle.
-On the meanwhile, this paper is an effort to establish a first basis that could launch these reflections.
+In this sense, we envision this essay as a contribution to the debate of the AMIA Case and as the foundation of a future research agenda that would aim to analyze, systematize and conceptualize the significance and implications of this process in its vast complexity.
+This future exploration would be a relevant contribution to the democratic life of our nation and to the advocacy work that CELS has undertaken since its creation.
+Nevertheless, this research would require that CELS devote adequate time and resources to work through our files and undertake a collective reflection with the relatives of the victims, other organizations and the officials involved in this struggle.
+Meanwhile, this paper is an effort to establish a first basis that could launch these reflections.

-So let's take a look back to that tragic morning.
+First, let us take a look at that tragic morning.
 Soon after the attack, an emergency team of the Israeli Army that was assisting in the search for survivors found the engine of what they claimed was the car-bomb used by the attackers.
 Inadvertently, this would be a prelude to what would become one of the most divisive aspects of the case.
 The clue pointing towards a car-bomb, inaugurated what would be later known as the Local Connection Theory (or "conexión local" in Spanish).